SainsburyWellcomeCentre/NeuralPlayground/README.md

 models and data sets.

 We currently rely on visual comparison of a hand-selected number of outputs of the model with neural recordings as shown in [github.com/NeuralPlayground/examples/comparison](https://github.com/SainsburyWellcomeCentre/NeuralPlayground/blob/main/examples/comparisons_examples/comparison_from_manager.ipynb).
-In the future, a set of quantitative measures and qualitative measures will be added for systematic comparisons from any Agent, Arena, Experiments.
+In the future, a set of quantitative and qualitative measures will be added for systematic comparisons across Agents, Arenas, and Experiments.
-We want to restate that this won't constitute an objective judgment of the quality of an Agent to replicate the brain mechanism.
+We want to restate that this won't constitute a definitive judgment on the ability of an Agent to replicate the brain mechanism.
 Instead, this allows an objective and complete comparison to the current evidence in the field, as is typically done in publications.